dasch-swiss/dsp-api/docs/rst/knora-api-server/deployment/webapi-getting-started.rst

 * `Apache Jena`_, which is `free software`_.
 Knora comes bundled with Jena and with its standalone SPARQL server, Fuseki.

-TODO: explain how to get started with these.

 See the chapters on :ref:`starting-fuseki-2` and :ref:`starting-graphdb-se-7` for more details.